The Complete Guide to the Cherokee Nation Mortgage Assistance Program (MAP)

 e.
 Participants must own and reside in the home for a specified period of time or a prorated payback will apply.

 “We don’t have the information (about real estate agents) that we have about other service professionals,” - Stephen Brobeck

 Now that you've nailed down your numbers, it's time to start shopping for a mortgage lender with a reputation for good customer service and timely closings.
 Not only that, but you have to look for one that understands the (MAP) process.

-Banks like Bank of Cherokee County have helped (MAP) participants receive the lending they need since the inception of the program.
+Banks like Local Bank have helped (MAP) participants receive the lending they need since the inception of the program.

 Or call directly: 918-456-3900

 You'll likely have a lot of questions—like how long the process will take and what the qualifying guidelines are—so when speaking with your lender, choose one that answers them all satisfactorily.

 Home hunting is fun & stressful!
 It's important to first by having an open discussion about what your dream home will be like.
 What decisions are best for you, your family, and your wallet?
 It's great to get things on paper as you start to look at your checklist for the right home for you.

 Another thing to consider is maintenance.
 Is there anything that needs to be fixed or updated in your new home?
 Even small renovations can make your new home, more you.
 But, the costs should be accounted for.
 Start a budget for these fun projects that will bring new life to your home.

 A new coat of paint goes a long way for a small price!
 What color pallet are you looking for in your new home?
 Do you want to install new hardware around the kitchen and bathrooms?
 Do all of the doorknobs match?